mcsrainbow/mcsrainbow.github.io/en/2023/12/use-git-crypt-to-encrypt-files-in-git/index.md

-# Use git-crypt to encrypt files in Git
+# Use git-crypt to Encrypt Files in Git

 git-crypt is a tool for encrypting and decrypting files that integrates seamlessly with Git repositories, allowing users to securely store and share sensitive data.